Health Insurance Ireland 2026: VHI vs Laya vs Irish Life

 Private health insurance in Ireland isn’t legally required, but most people get it.
 The public healthcare system works, but waiting times for non-emergency care can stretch to months or years.
 Private insurance gives you faster access to specialists, choice of consultants, and significantly shorter wait times.
 This guide compares Ireland’s three main health insurers to help you choose the right plan.

 Understanding health insurance in Ireland matters whether you’re moving here or already resident.
 Unlike countries with fully public healthcare, Ireland operates a two-tier system where private insurance provides meaningful advantages.
-With annual costs ranging from €1,000 to €4,000+ per person, choosing the right provider and plan requires careful consideration.
+With annual costs ranging from around €500 (Irish Life Health’s First Cover) to €4,000+ per person on premium plans, choosing the right provider and plan requires careful consideration.
+Note: all three insurers raised prices multiple times during 2025–2026, so quotes go stale fast — always check live.

 Quick comparison: VHI vs Laya vs Irish Life Health